dfurda18/BlackJack/README.md

 ## System Requirements Summary

+* Java Version 8 Update 311 or later
 * Processor: 1.1 GHz or faster with 2 or more cores
 * RAM: 4Gb
 * Storage: 70 Gb